celery/celery/_sources/internals/protocol.txt

 * taskset
-  `string`
+    :`string`:

-  The taskset this task is part of.
+    The taskset this task is part of (if any).

 * chord
-  `object`
+    :`subtask`:

     .. versionadded:: 2.3

     Signifies that this task is one of the header parts of a chord.
 The value of this key is the body of the cord that should be executed when all of the tasks in the header has returned.

 * utc
-  `bool`
+    :`bool`:

     .. versionadded:: 2.5

     If true time uses the UTC timezone, if not the current local timezone should be used.

+* callbacks
+    :`<list>subtask`:

+    .. versionadded:: 2.6

+    A list of subtasks to apply if the task exited successfully.

+* errbacks
+    :`<list>subtask`:

+    .. versionadded:: 2.6

+    A list of subtasks to apply if an error occurs while executing the task.

 Example message
 ===============